x64dbg/docs/commands/data/index.rst

 Data
 ====
-This section contains commands that are used to analyze and manipulate data.
+This section contains commands that are used to manipulate data.

 **Contents:**